 An interactive H5P element has been excluded from this version of the text.
-You can view it online here:
+You can view it

-"Practical Procurement: Scenarios and Solutions" box was created with the assistance of Microsoft Copilot and is shared under the Creative Commons - CCO 1.0 Universal License.
+"Practical Procurement: Scenarios and Solutions" box was created with the assistance of Microsoft Copilot and is shared under the Creative Commons - CC0 1.0 Universal License.